09/05/2021 0 Comments

 - Difficulty concentrating could be a symptom of accommodative dysfunction

 - Constant headaches might be a sign of overexertion due to unclear vision

 If you notice any of these signs in your preschooler, you should arrange a visit with your optometrist.

 Family Optometrist in Edmonton

 Optometrists’ Clinic Inc. is proud to offer comprehensive eye exams to patients of all ages.
 Our optometrists provide personalized correction solutions for children and adults alike.
-Whether you need eyeglasses, contact lenses or expert advice, our knowledgeable staff can help.
+Whether you need eyeglasses, contact lenses or advice, our staff can help.
 Contact us today to book an appointment.